scipion-em/scipion-em-localrec/README.rst

 Install this plugin
 ===================

-You will need to use `2.0.0 <https://github.com/I2PC/scipion/releases/tag/v2.0>`_ version of Scipion or later to run these protocols.
-Two versions of the plugin are available:
+You will need to use `3.0.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ version of Scipion to run these protocols.

 **Stable version**